 Share Certificate – a certificate issued upon the initial granting of shares to an individual or entity who has obtained the shares.
 Certificates should be provided to any future purchaser of the shares.

-Shareholder – an individual or entity who owns the whole or part of the company by holding shares in the company.
+Shareholder – an individual or entity who owns the whole or part of a company by holding shares in that company.
 They do not take part in the day to day operation of the company, and do not owe any statutory duties.

 Shareholder’s Agreement – a contract entered into between all shareholders of a company, and often the company itself, to govern how the shareholders may interact with each other and how decisions regarding the company may be made.

-Share Sale – the sale of shares in the company, where the purchasing party acquires the entirety of the company.
+Share Sale – the sale of shares in a company, where the purchasing party acquires the entirety of the company.
+This is different from an Asset Sale (see above) where the ownership of the company does not transfer.

 Special Purpose Vehicle (SPV) – a legal entity set up for a specific and limited purpose, such as the purchase of shares in a company, or a joint venture.

 Specific Performance – the completion of an act referred to within a contract.
-If a party to the contract fails to complete an act which they are meant to undertake, the other party can bring legal proceedings to force them to complete the action (to specifically perform the action).
+If a party to the contract fails to complete an act which they are meant to undertake, the other party can bring legal proceedings to force them to complete the act (to “specifically perform” the act).

-Stamp Duty – a tax you must pay upon the purchase of shares.
-There is a flat rate of 0.5% of the value of the shares (provided the purchase price exceeds £1,000.00) though the figure is always rounded up to the nearest £5.00.
+Stamp Duty – a tax you must pay upon the purchase of shares (not to be confused with Stamp Duty Land Tax on property, which is often shortened to Stamp Duty).
+There is a flat rate tax payable of 0.5% of the value of the shares (provided the purchase price exceeds £1,000.00) though the figure is always rounded up to the nearest £5.00.

-Transfer of Undertakings (Protection of Employment) “TUPE” – these are a complex set of employment regulations which protect staff members from termination when their employer sells a business, or the project they are working on for a third party is transferred to a separate entity.
+Transfer of Undertakings (Protection of Employment) Regulations or “TUPE” – these are a complex set of employment regulations which protect staff members from termination when their employer sells a business, or the project they are working on for a third party is transferred to a separate entity.
+If the conditions are satisfied, the existing staff will be “TUPE’d over” to the new employer automatically.

-Unfair Prejudice – a statutory claim which can be made by any or all of the minority shareholders when a majority shareholder’s actions and/or decisions are negatively impacting the minority shareholder(s), without minority shareholder consent.
+Unfair Prejudice – a statutory claim which can be made by any or all of the minority shareholders when a majority shareholder’s actions and/or decisions are negatively impacting the minority shareholder(s), without the minority shareholder’s consent.